ReinforcementLearning-StudyNote/ReinforcementLearning/README.md

 Simulation is the place where we implement our simulation experiments, which means, using different algorithms in different environments.

 ## Demos
-Currently, we only six well-trained agents.
+Currently, we only eight well-trained agents.

-1. A DDPG controller for a flight attitude simulator.
+1. A DDPG controller for Flight_Attitude_Simulator.
-2. A DDPG trajectory planner for a bidirectional UGV.
+2. A DDPG trajectory planner for UGV_Bidirectional_Continuous.
-3. A DDPG trajectory planner for a forward-only UGV.
+3. A DDPG trajectory planner for UGV_Forward_Continuous.
-4. A DDPG trajectory planner which can avoid obstacles for a forward-only UGV.
+4. A DDPG trajectory planner for UGV_Forward_Obstacle_Continuous.
-5. A DQN controller for a flight attitude simulator.
+5. A DQN controller for a Flight_Attitude_Simulator.
-6. A TD3 trajectory planner which can avoid obstacles for a forward-only UGV.
+6. A TD3 trajectory planner for UGV_Forward_Obstacle_Continuous.
+7. A TD3 controller for CartPole_AngleOnly.
+8. A TD3 controller for Flight_Attitude_Simulator.

 ## Run the scripts
 All runnable scripts are in './simulation/'.